You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 How to be a cyber security consultant

 Flatiron School provides one of the most complete, immersive, and compressed cyber security programs out there.
-Our Cybersecurity Analytics (also offered entirely online) and Cybersecurity Engineering programs teach the technical and analytical skills necessary to be an effective security consultant.
+Our Cybersecurity Engineering program teaches the technical and analytical skills necessary to be an effective security consultant.

 Our programs are a balance of classroom theory, hands-on security threat labs, and practice with security issues.
 This ensures that our students graduate with the level of skill and confidence needed to leave our academy job-ready.
 The evolution from general IT to cyber security analyst can take three to seven years.
 Flatiron programs can get you there in just a few months.

 Try your hand and dabble in cyber, we recommend our introductory cyber workshop to help you get acquainted.

 Whether the name of the game is beating the bad guys in an epic karate showdown, or figuring out how to implement effective cyber security solutions, everyone can benefit from a little informed guidance.
 The information security field is no doubt a challenging one, but with the challenges comes the reward of being able to help others.

 Although the consultant role may seem intimidating, several entry-level cyber security jobs can put you in a position to be an excellent cyber security guide.
 If you’ve already made it through one of our immersive programs, then you’ve probably already realized that you’re more of a cyber security expert than you first thought.
 If you have a passion for learning and a desire to help others, there’s a good chance that you’ll become someone’s cyber security kung fu master one day.

 Our Ultimate Guide to Cyber Security Careers dives deep into various roles and the future outlook of the cyber industry.

 Since we opened our doors in 2012, thousands of students have joined Flatiron School to launch new careers in tech.

 Find the perfect course for you across our in-person and online programs designed to power your career change.